8.45 am First teaching Block commences

 STUDENTS LEAVING SCHOOL

 If, for any reason, parents need to collect students from school, it is necessary for the parent to sign the child out at the office.
+This is a health and safety and emergency situation requirement.

 All parents fill in the personal record for each of their children on enrolment.
 If anything changes, please contact the school office.
 If a child suffers from any allergy or is prone to sudden illness, the school should be notified.
 Where appropriate, medication e.g. allergy medication/asthma inhaler should be handed into the school office.